EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Methods for evaluation

 To check the spatial structure, we combine the locations-wise CRPS calculation with a pre-pooling operation.
 We first apply max-pooling over patches of the data and then compute CRPS values for the pooled patches.
 Results are shown for a kernel size of 10.
 The conclusions are consistent across different kernel sizes.

 In addition, we compute power spectral densities (PSD).
-We follow \cite{Harris2022AForecasts} and consider the radially-average PSD, calculated with \textit{pysteps}.
-Following \cite{Harris2022AForecasts}, we compare the sampled PSDs with the RCM's PSDs via the log spectral distance, called RALSD:
+We follow \citeA{Harris2022AForecasts} and consider the radially-average PSD, calculated with \textit{pysteps}.
+Following \citeA{Harris2022AForecasts}, we compare the sampled PSDs with the RCM's PSDs via the log spectral distance, called RALSD:

 Here, $\overline{P}_{\text{RCM, i}}$ and $\overline{P}_{\text{gen, i}}$ are the power spectra for the RCM data and one generated field at one wavelength $i$, where the 2D spectra were averaged radially. $N$ is the number of wavelengths considered.
 The scaling by factor 10 is chosen such that the resulting units are in decibel.

-To arrive at RALSD, we compute PSDs separately for each test day and compute the RALSD on daily PSDs as in Eq. \eqref{eq:methods:ralsd}.
-Finally, we average over all days in the test set, as in \cite{Harris2022AForecasts}.
+We compute PSDs separately for each test day and consider two options for averaging PSDs and spectral distances: (i) For the RALSD-metric, we compute the RALSD on daily PSDs as in Eq. \eqref{eq:methods:ralsd}.
+Finally, we average over all days in the test set, as in \citeA{Harris2022AForecasts}. (ii) Alternatively, we average radially-averaged PSDs across all days, plot these and compute the log spectral density of the averaged spectra.
+This distance emphasizes systematic errors in spatial structure, and we refer to this metric as RALSD-avg.

-However, the PSDs $\overline{P}_{\text{gen, i}}$ for different random samples can vary substantially even on the same day, due to the large variability in the conditional $p_{Y|X}$.
-Thus, RALSD is also sensitive to general mismatches between samples and target, and even a method with correct spatial structure might score poorly if its realizations deviate from the RCM target.
-Hence, we consider averaging the radially-averaged PSDs across all days before compute the log spectral density.
-This version emphasizes systematic errors in spatial structure, and we refer to this metric as RALSD-avg.
+PSDs $\overline{P}_{\text{gen, i}}$ for different random samples can vary substantially even on the same day, due to the large variability in the conditional $p_{Y|X}$.
+Thus, RALSD is also sensitive to deviations from individual samples from the target, whereas RALSD-avg focuses more directly on systematic differences in the average spatial structure.